-- Only 3 hrs from Spokane, WA by car
+- Only 3 hours drive from Spokane, WA

-Kokanee Glacier Cabin is owned by BC Provincial Parks and administered by the Alpine Club of Canada (ACC).
-Spots for ski touring weeks are distributed to the public through an annual lottery and consequently we do not offer regularly scheduled departures there.
-For any inquiries we try to match you with groups or fellow ACMG guides who have spots left on their weeks.
+Kokanee Glacier Cabin is owned by BC Provincial Parks and administered by the Alpine Club of Canada.
+Ski touring weeks are distributed to the public through an annual lottery system and consequently, we cannot offer a ski week at this highly sought-after destination every winter.
+If we do not have a secured week, we can try to match you with other groups or fellow ACMG guides who have extra spots on their weeks.

-The strength of Kokanee Glacier Park is the diversity of the terrain: Many peak ascents (up to 2800m = 9200 ft) offer entertaining loop trips.
-Good tree skiing can be found everywhere and especially close to the hut.
-There are also wide open runs to 4000 ft length, some on the northern aspect Kokanee Glacier, which preserves good powder snow well into the spring!
+The strength of Kokanee Glacier Provincial Park is in the diversity of the terrain.
+Many summits (up to 2,800 m / 9,200 ft) offer tremendous views and skiing.
+There are entertaining loop trips to be found.
+Good tree skiing can be found everywhere, especially close to the hut.
+There are also wide-open runs to 1,200 m / 4,000 ft vertical, some on the north-facing Kokanee Glacier, which means good powder snow well into spring!

 Detail and Logistics

 Meet the evening before the first day of the trip at 6 PM in Nelson, BC, for a trip briefing with the guide(s).
 Nelson can be reached by car from both Calgary or Vancouver in about 8 to 9 hours, depending on road conditions.
 Alternatively, guests could consider flying to Spokane, WA or Castlegar, BC from where the drive to Nelson takes only 3 hrs and 1 hr respectively without having to cross major mountain passes.